-To the Tualatin Community,
+To our Tualatin Community,

-With much gratitude to the Tualatin Tomorrow Advisory Committee, it is my pleasure to present the update of our Tualatin Tomorrow Vision Action Plan.
-The update is at once a reinforcement of long-range community priorities established during the original visioning process, and a new road forward for bringing those goals to life based on contemporary community values and preferences.
+With much gratitude to the Tualatin Tomorrow Advisory Committee, it is my pleasure to present the "Year 5" update of our Tualatin Tomorrow Vision Action Plan.
+The update is at once a reinforcement of long-range community priorities established during the original visioning process, and a new road forward for brining those goals to life based on contemporary community values and preferences.

-Since the plan was first adopted in 2007, some 129 Vision actions have been implemented by the City and multiple organizational partners and community volunteers, or about 60% of the full plan.
-Those success stories are highlighted in the Vision "Hall of Fame" section on page 17.
+Over the last five years, some 125 Vision actions have been implemented by the City and multiple organizational partners and community volunteers, or about 60% of the full plan.
+Those success stories are highlighted in the Vision "Hall of Fame" section on page x.